MENOPAUSE & HORMONE REPLACEMENT THERAPY (HRT)

 Since the WHI, there has been a monumental advance in HRT; namely, transdermal estradiol preparations have been developed that do not increase the risk of coronary heart disease, pulmonary embolism, or stroke; in fact, use of transdermal estradiol in the first 15 years after menopause reduces the risk of cardiovascular disease and improves overall survival.
 Transdermal estradiol can also dramatically improve many other symptoms that are described below.
 Additionally, breast cancer risk is not increased with low-dose estrogen replacement, using a progestin just intermittently or not at all.
 The decision about using HRT must be individualized.
 Each woman and her health care provider should be well-informed about HRT’s potential benefits vs risks and the variety of preparations available.

 In this section, I will discuss Menopause & HRT: 1) Menopausal Symptoms; 2) Menopause Laboratory Diagnosis; 3) HRT Benefits vs Risks; 4) HRT Medications (comprehensive list); 5) Menopause: references from peer-reviewed journals (searchable).
-This information in also found in my chapter entitled “Endocrine Disorders” in the medical textbook Current Medical Diagnosis & Treatment, published internationally by McGraw Hill.
+This information in also found in my chapter entitled “Endocrine Disorders”in the medical textbook Current Medical Diagnosis & Treatment, published internationally by McGraw Hill.

 Menopause – Symptoms and Signs:

-- Vasomotor symptoms (hot flushes) are experienced by 60–80% of women at menopause.
-Hot flushes can begin during the climacteric, years before menstrual periods cease; they can continue well into a woman’s 60’s or 70’s, decades after the menopause transition.
+- Vasomotor symptoms (hot flushes) are experienced by 60-80% of women at menopause.
+Hot flushes can begin during the climacteric, years before menstrual periods cease; they can continue for decades after the menopause transition.
 The duration of hot flushes can vary from seconds to many minutes.
 Women experience heat, particularly around the upper body, including the head, neck, chest, and back.
 The severity can vary from mild to debilitating and many women experience drenching nocturnal sweats.
 Hot flushes peak in early menopause and then usually decline gradually over a median of 10 years, but some women continue to experience uncomfortable hot flushes after age 65.
 African-American women tend to experience more severe hot flushes.
 Asian women are less affected.
 Obese women tend to have more severe hot flushes than do women at ideal body weight.
 Lower socio-economic status also predisposes women to more severe hot flushes, for unknown reasons.
 Smokers tend to experience worse symptoms.

 - Mild cognitive impairment commonly occurs at menopause.